• Skip to primary navigation

 What is fikabröd?

 Bröd, meaning bread, is not actually regular bread when talking in the context of Fika.
 It can mean all sorts of buns and pastries, both sweet and savory.
-If you go to a cafe and ask for fikabröd, they would most likely serve you a bun.
+If you go to a cafe and ask for fikabröd, they would most likely serve you a cinnamon roll.

 Swedish chocolate balls